 You can cleanse your face twice a day but choose a product that’s gentle.
 Alternate with a cleanser that contains a beta-hydroxy acid.
 Dr Farida Modi, senior dermatologist, Kaya Skin Clinic, suggests salicylic acid.

-Salicylic acid gently exfoliates your face by going deep into your pores, which then reduces shininess and the appearance of pores.
+Salicylic acid gently exfoliates your face by going deep into your pores, reducing shininess and the appearance of pores.

 It’s an amazing ingredient for acne, which makes it suitable for the monsoon.
 Humidity can be a breeding ground for bacteria which makes us more prone to breaking out in this weather.

-Don’t strip your face of oil but reign it in
+Don’t strip your face of oil but rein it in

 Instead of completely removing the oil from your face (which it needs to maintain a healthy skin barrier) we should focus on curbing excess sebum production and keeping our pores clean.